Imasha-Senadheera/Karunarathne-Industry/README.md

 # Karunarathne-Industry

->Background </br>
+#### Background </br>

 As part of the expansion plans of Karunarathne Industries, a new branch will be opened in the Colombo area. </br>
-Unfortunately , the power tools they sell are located in separate buildings.
+Unfortunately, the power tools they sell are located in separate buildings.
 In each building, there are three main flows.
 The same identical products are sold in two buildings.
-Each flow is staffed by a single cashier .
-Therefore , there are six cashiers in these two buildings .
-With this approach , customers have easy access to assistance and seamless transactions when exploring the extensive range of power tools available
+Each flow is staffed by a single cashier.
+Therefore, there are six cashiers in these two buildings.
+With this approach, customers have easy access to assistance and seamless transactions when exploring the extensive range of power tools available

 </br>
 </br>

->Challenge </br>
+#### Challenge </br>

 The shop owner is requesting the system to manage his shop.
 He gave the below requirements for you to develop that system.
 1. He is planning to use one centralized database for those two buildings.